 To access courses and coursework, students must log into their MySHU account.
-This site is a main portal to access important university icons such as Blackboard, email, and SPA.
+This site is a main portal to access important university icons such as Blackboard, email, and Student Planning and Advising (SPA).
+If MySHU is unavailable and students are unable to access courses and coursework, an alternate link is available (see Blackboard Website).
 Students may access their email through this link or www.outlook.com.
 If students forget their password to this portal at any time, they must reset their password at ams.sacredheart.edu.